denten/denten.github.io/_includes/CV/04-publications.md

 **Book Projects**:

-1. *Plain Text: The Poetics of Computation.* Forthcoming, Stanford University Press, 2017.
+1. *Plain Text: The Poetics of Computation.* Stanford University Press, 2017.

 1. "An Inquiry into the Limits of Algorithmic Imagination."
 Manuscript in progress.